 EDUCATION RESOURCE CENTRE (ERC)

-The ERC is a library of materials to support you during your practice teaching by providing access to a number of resources and materials exclusively to Faculty of Education students.
+The ERC is a library of materials to support you during your practice teaching by providing access to several resources and materials exclusively to Faculty of Education students.
 Resources include manipulatives, Teacher's guides, solution manuals and classroom technology.